benjaminselfridge/model-checking/doc/ModelChecking2.md

     Systems](#program-graphs-to-transition-systems)
 -   [[3]{.toc-section-number} Example: Soda
     Machine](#example-soda-machine)
+-   [[4]{.toc-section-number} Conclusion](#conclusion)

 In this post, we'll talk about how to convert an imperative computer program into a transition system.
-We'll then look at a few example programs, and show how to use this conversion to check interesting invariants about the program's state.
+We'll then look at an example program, and show how to use this conversion routine to check interesting invariants about the program's state.

 Preamble: